LappleApple/awesome-leading-and-managing/One-on-Ones.md

 - [Questions for Our First 1:1](http://larahogan.me/blog/first-one-on-one-questions/) — by Lara Hogan, Kickstarter.
 Takeaways: Ask reports what make them grumpy; how they like to get feedback and recognition; what their goals are, and more.

+ - [Specific Questions Yield Specific Answers](https://m.signalvnoise.com/specific-questions-yield-specific-answers-df790a63a90c) - by Claire Lew.
+Takeaway: "If you’ve ever caught yourself thinking to yourself, “My employees never tell me anything,” now you know that the solution might lie in questions you’re asking, themselves.
+And the remedy is simpler than you might’ve thought: Specific questions yield specific answers.
+General questions yield general answers."

 - [Three Powerful Conversations Managers Must Have to Develop Their People](http://firstround.com/review/three-powerful-conversations-managers-must-have-to-develop-their-people/) — by First Round Capital.
 Takeaway: get to know your employees by asking them about their life histories; articulate a clear vision for them by asking them about their dreams; and create a four-step career action plan.

 - [The Update, the Vent, and the Disaster](http://randsinrepose.com/archives/the-update-the-vent-and-the-disaster/) — by Rands.
 Like he has on many other leadership topics, Rands has written the seminal article on 1:1s.
 Takeaway: The employee’s answer isn’t the point—“it’s merely a delivery vehicle for the mood and the mood sets your agenda.”
 1:1s are for strategy, not tactics.